joelgrimberg/timesheetz/README.md

 The application supports the following command-line flags:

 - `--no-tui`: Run only the API server without the TUI
+- `--tui-only`: Run only the TUI without the API server
 - `--port <number>`: Specify the port for the API server (default: 8080)
 - `--dev`: Run in development mode (uses local database)
 - `--init`: Initialize the database